IcedQuinn/icedhash/README.md

 ## License

-Blake2b and Blake2s are available under CC-0, as the upstream authors intended.
+  - Blake2b and Blake2s are available under CC-0, as the upstream
+    authors intended.
+  - SpookyV2 is available under CC-0 (upstream is public domain.)